apache/flagon/docker/README.md

    $ docker-compose up -d site
    ```

-1. If you find that Apache SensSoft Kibana Dashboards aren't loading, or Apache UserALE.js log fields in Kibana's `Discover` view
+1. If you find that Apache Flagon Kibana Dashboards aren't loading, or Apache UserALE.js log fields in Kibana's `Discover` view
    appear with a warning icon, it could be that you didn't collect logs with valid data for those fields prior to loading the userale
    index in Kibana.
 Don't worry, your data is fine--just navigate to the Management -> Index Patterns page, and click the "refresh" button in the upper right hand of the page (Disregard the "popularity metrics" warning).
 This will refresh the index, making those
    fields aggregatable, and Dashboards should render properly.